 Entitlement is the belief that life owes us something and when 'delivery of the goods' doesn't occur we get frustrated and angry.
 Entitlement breeds unrealistic expectations of others, as well as ourselves.
 Our emotions can swing from feelings of self-loathing to, "It's everyone else's fault I'm in this position!"
 It isn't hard to find these misalignments within ourselves.
 All we have to do is notice our response when things don't go our way.

 Entitlement blinds us to the true treasures of life.
 It causes us to focus our attention on what others have that we don't - more money, more knowledge, more fun, more friends, more freedom, more confidence - more, more, more!
 It causes us to make unrealistic demands on others and throw fits when we don't get our way.
-It puts us in a state of comparing ourselves to everyone who is where we wish to be.
+It puts us in a state of comparing ourselves to everyone, who is where we wish to be.

-When we feel ignored, unappreciated, devalued or insignificant, our generosity of spirit shrinks; our energy contracts.
-When we express gratitude towards all aspects of life, our energy expands and life begins to flow in our favor.
-Gratitude is a mighty force that is metamorphic.
-Our potency of appreciation broadens our channel of receiving and changes our entire world.
-Its humbling effect perpetuates joy for who we are, where we're at and what we have, rather than viewing life as unjust and feeling like a casualty.
+Whenever we feel ignored, unappreciated, devalued or insignificant, our generosity of spirit shrinks and our energy contracts.
+However, when we express gratitude for all our experiences, our energy expands and life begins to flow in our favor.
+Gratitude is a mighty, metamorphic force.
+Our willingness to examine the deeper benefits we have gained from our struggles and scarcities, shatters illusions of lack.
+This appreciation broadens our channel of abundance and shifts our entire world.
+Gratitude's humbling effect perpetuates joy for who we are, where we're at, and what we have, rather than viewing life as unjust and feeling like a casualty.

 Expressing gratitude for all our circumstances means we understand that there is a greater purpose for everything we are experiencing.
 If we pay close attention and take responsibility for our lives, we will uncover the gifts being presented to us.
 Whenever we feel entitled; stressed out, distrustful, resentful and frustrated with our lives, we can find our way back to peace by looking for the meaning hidden within the chaos.
 Appreciation is an effective way to give back to the world, which naturally loops around blessing our own lives.
 We must become vigilant in interrupting our bitter attitudes of entitlement, for such feelings block our abundance.